BryanWilhite/Blog/presentation/entry/2016/2016-09-29-songhay-studio-mathematica-online-and-markdown-instead-of-word-in-visual-studio.md

 ---json
 {
-  "author": "@BryanWilhite",
-  "content": "Mathematica Online?As long as I am held captive as an employee in a cold, noisy, germ-infested office (with questionable drinking water), the time might be right to upgrade my Mathematica license to what is called “Premier Service Plus for Mathematica” o...", "inceptDate": "2016-09-29T22:57:41.443065-07:00", "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "Songhay Studio: Mathematica Online and Markdown instead of Word (in Visual Studio)", "documentShortName": "2016-09-29-songhay-studio-mathematica-online-and-markdown-instead-of-word-in-visual-studio", "fileName": "index.html",
+  "path": "./entry/2016-09-29-songhay-studio-mathematica-online-and-markdown-instead-of-word-in-visual-studio",
+  "date": "2016-09-30T05:57:41.443Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2016-09-30T05:57:41.443Z",
-  "slug": "songhay-studio-mathematica-online-and-markdown-instead-of-word-in-visual-studio",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "Songhay Studio: Mathematica Online and Markdown instead of Word (in Visual Studio)" }
+  "clientId": "2016-09-29-songhay-studio-mathematica-online-and-markdown-instead-of-word-in-visual-studio",
+  "tag": "{\r\n  \"extract\": \"Mathematica Online?As long as I am held captive as an employee in a cold, noisy, germ-infested office (with questionable drinking water), the time might be right to upgrade my Mathematica license to what is called “Premier Service Plus for Mathematica” o...\"\r\n}"
+}
 ---

+# Songhay Studio: Mathematica Online and Markdown instead of Word (in Visual Studio)

 ## Mathematica Online?